ynouri/mythril_webapi/README.md

 11. Django views
 11. Celery task
 11. Django REST API
-1. Heroku packaging
+1. Validate fully Heroku packaging
 1. Cover remaining requirements: handle multiple contract bytecodes POST
-1. Mythril seems to display no found security issues for contracts that apparently do have some --> need to investigate
+1. Mythril seems to display no found security issues for contracts that apparently do have some.
+Might not have taken the right bytecode in Remix.
 1. Integrate advanced Mythril settings such as the depth
 1. Handle all limit cases, error messages
 1. Review and enhance exception handling